 Bonus: The dishwasher is the first Anne has owned in her adult life!

 Style finds: Regency Mosaic Noir floor tile and Imperial Pattern Ming Blue backsplash tile: Walker Zanger.
 Nero Marquina black marble countertop: Ann Sacks.
 Amerock Essential Z Line cabinet pulls in brushed bronze: Amerock.
 Stain brass finger pulls on upper cabinets: Home Depot.
-Dishwasher: Appliances Connection.
-Stove, hood, and refrigerator: Appliances Connection.
+Dishwasher: Bosch.
+Stove, hood, and refrigerator: Summit.
 Sink: Kraus.
 Cabinets and wood countertop: Custom.
 Bell white flush mount light: CB2.